zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 python run.py
 ```

-At the end of the logs you should be seeing a link to the vertex ai dashboard.
+At the end of the logs you should be seeing a link to the Vertex AI dashboard.

 ![](../assets/VertexAiRun.png)